arildj78/PrintOnDemand/README.md

 # Contents
 ## Scripts
 ### PsConvertPdf2Tiff.js
 A javascript for batch conversion of PDFs in PhotoShop.
 The script processes the first page of a PDF and assigns the Adobe RGB (1998) color profile before saving the file as tif.
-Do not use this script if the PDF is already tagged as Adobe RGB (1998).
-Photoshop treats all PDF imports as a convert to sRGB and the RGB values **will** be altered.
+<br/>**_CAUTION:_ Do not use this script if the PDF is already tagged as Adobe RGB (1998).
+Photoshop treats all PDF imports as a convert to sRGB and the RGB values will be altered.**

 ## Tools
 ### ColorConversion.xlsm